mdbergmann/cl-swbymabeweb/blogs/20220321---House_automation_tooling_-_Part_2_-_Getting_Serial.md

 1. <a href="https://github.com/snmsts/cserial-port" class="link" target="_blank">cserial-port</a>
 2. <a href="https://github.com/jetmonk/cl-libserialport" class="link" target="_blank">cl-libserialport</a>

-In my opinion cl-libserialport offers a few more features (and we'll settle on it).
-I.e. it allows to specify an 'end' character for the read operation where the read will automatically return.
+In my opinion cl-libserialport offers a few more features and I'd settle on it.
+I.e. it allows to specify a termination character for the read operation where when received the read will automatically return.
-The disadvantage, cl-libserialport requires an additional C shared library (<a href="https://github.com/sigrokproject/libserialport" class="link" target="_blank">libserialport</a>) to exist in the system which has to be installed first. cserial-port works with existing POSIX/Windows library calls. cl-libserialport is actually a CL layer on top of libserialport.
+The disadvantage, cl-libserialport requires an additional C shared library (<a href="https://github.com/sigrokproject/libserialport" class="link" target="_blank">libserialport</a>) to exist in the system which has to be installed first. cserial-port also uses FFI but works with existing POSIX/Windows library calls. cl-libserialport is actually a CL layer on top of libserialport.
 On my development machine I can just install this library via <a href="https://brew.sh" class="link" target="_blank">Homebrew</a>.
 On the target machine (the iBook) I had to download and compile the library.
-But it is straight forward (`autogen.sh && make && make install`).
+But it is straight forward and not more than: `autogen.sh && make && make install`.

 cl-libserialport is not on quicklisp, so in order to still load it in the REPL via quicklisp we have to clone it to `~/quicklisp/local-projects`, then quicklisp will find it and load it from there.
+Btw: this is a nice way to override versions from the quicklisp distribution.

 With all the additional work for cl-libserialport (which is actually not that much and a one-time effort) I hope it pays off by being easier to work with.